elip12/psl-gwas/README.md

 that does this, there are no usage instructions yet.

 ## Notes
+data files in my local repo that need to be pushed:
+- class_int_map.pickle
+- contains_sample_kmer.txt - needs to be run on full input
+- resistance_sample_class.txt
+- sample_int_map.pickle
+todo:
+    - run contains_sample_kmer on full input
+    - write create_kmer_int_map.py and run it on full input

 General: identify the kmers that occur almost uniquely in resistant samples and don't occur in non-resistant samples.
 ```